 We operate our vessels in markets that have historically exhibited seasonal variations in demand and, as a result, in charter hire rates.
 This seasonality may result in quarter-to-quarter volatility in our operating results.
 The dry bulk carrier market is typically stronger in the fall and winter months in anticipation of increased consumption of coal and other raw materials in the northern hemisphere during the winter months.
 In addition, unpredictable weather patterns in these months tend to disrupt vessel scheduling and supplies of certain commodities.
-As a result, our revenues may be weaker during the fiscal quarters ended June 30 and September 30, and, conversely, our revenues may be stronger in fiscal quarters ended December 31 and March 31.
+As a result, our revenues may be weaker during the fiscal quarters ending June 30 and September 30, and, conversely, our revenues may be stronger in fiscal quarters ending December 31 and March 31.
 While this seasonality does not directly affect our operating results, it could materially affect our operating results to the extent our vessels are employed in the spot market in the future.

-An increase in the price of fuel may adversely affect our profits.
+An increase in the price of fuel, or bunkers, may adversely affect our profits.

 While we generally will not bear the cost of fuel or bunkers for vessels operating on time charters, fuel is a significant factor in negotiating charter rates.
 As a result, an increase in the price of fuel beyond our expectations may adversely affect our profitability at the time of charter negotiation.
 Fuel is also a significant, if not the largest, expense in shipping when vessels are under voyage charter.
-The price and supply of fuel is unpredictable and fluctuates based on events outside our control, including geopolitical developments, supply of and demand for oil and gas, actions by the Organization of Petroleum Exporting Countries, or OPEC and other oil and gas producers, war and unrest in oil producing countries and regions, regional production patterns and environmental concerns and regulations.
-The price of oil and bunkers we use in our vessels, has increased significantly during the first quarter of 2022, due principally to the continuing war in Ukraine and resulting disruption in the global energy markets.
-In addition, the continuing impact of regulations that went into effect as of January 2020 mandating a reduction in sulfur emissions to 0.5% may further increase the price of bunkers.
-Any further increase in oil price may reduce the profitability and competitiveness of our business versus other forms of transportation, such as truck or rail.
-Other future regulations may have a similar impact.
+The price and supply of fuel is unpredictable and fluctuates based on events outside our control, including geopolitical developments, supply and demand for oil and gas, actions by the Organization of Petroleum Exporting Countries (the "OPEC"), and other oil and gas producers, war and unrest in oil producing countries and regions, regional production patterns and environmental concerns.
+Any future increase in the cost of fuel may reduce the profitability and competitiveness of our business.